guoyu07/laratabs/readme.md

 Then in your view echo `$tabs` wherever you want the tabs to appear.

+If you need to send data to the views pass it as an associative array as the second parameter, just like you would when returning a view.

 IMPORTANT: if you are using the blade syntax with Laravel 5 you need to use the HTML echo syntax, otherwise the HTML will be escaped and echoed as text.

 So instead of `{{ $tabs }}` use `{!! $tabs !!}`.